WasiKhann/Data-Analytics-Portfolio/Riyadh Rental Analysis/README.md

 ![Average Weekday Occupancy by OTA Channel](images/average_occupancy_by_ota_channel.png) *Bar chart displaying the average weekday occupancy percentage across various OTA channels.*

-### Property Type Performance & Weekday Behavior

-Different property types exhibited distinct weekday booking behaviors.
-Smaller, business-focused units (1BR and 2BR) generally saw lower occupancy towards the end of the workweek.
-Conversely, larger units like 3BRs and Chalets, which might underperform early in the week, often saw increased demand as the weekend approached, confirming their appeal for leisure and group stays.

-*(If you have a chart that specifically illustrates this general property type performance across weekdays, insert it here.
-Otherwise, the description is sufficient.
-Remember to update the filename and description below.)*
 ### Booking Channel (OTA) Effectiveness by Property Type

 This heatmap provides a granular view of how effectively each OTA platform performs for specific property types during weekdays, allowing for targeted channel optimization.